-Group I members are eligible for a benefit at the age of 60 regardless of their years of Creditable Service but cannot collect the benefit until age 65.
+Group I members can retire at the age of 60 regardless of their years of Creditable Service.
 By law, Group I pension benefits are recalculated when a member reaches his or her full Social Security retirement age.

 Benefit formula prior to attainment of full Social Security age: